-The aspheric lens coefficients are listed on the product page that is loaded by clicking on the part number in the price table below and in the .pdf and .dxf files available for each lens.
-Links to the files can be found under the Documents & Drawings tab or by clicking on the part number in the price table below.
+The target values of these constants are available by clicking on the Info Icons below or by viewing the .pdf and .dxf files available for each lens.
+Links to the files can be found under the Drawings and Documents tab or by clicking on the part number in the price tables below.